What is Integrity?

 Anyone can create and claim an identity.
 The service will look at the signature covering any fact the user will present, so the service can choose to trust facts coming from the Integrity KYC service, or any other KYC service that might be deemed more suitable by the service in question.
 The core of the identity is the key that was generated by the Identity App.
 This key, like all other valuable data on your phone, must be protected at all times.
 Keep your phone secured.
 Remote wipe your phone if it’s lost or stolen.
 Back up your phone in the cloud to ensure that even if your phone is stolen or lost, you can use your +Integrity keys in your new device.

-What is a Service Place?
+What is a Realm?

 Is Integrity using any blockchain technology?